kumakyoo42/OmaLibJava/README.md

 generate a PolyFilter which is used to query severeal figures about Berlin.

+* [Map.java](examples/Map.java) creates a map of the city Todtnau, containing forests, highways and mountain peaks.
+This is an even more complex example, showing how to create a map.
+The map is written as an eps-file to stdout.

 ## Known bugs

 There are no known bugs.